mishakessler/css-responsive-design-lesson/README.md

 And don't forget the market share of website visitors worldwide by device type:

-<div id="desktop+mobile+tablet-comparison-ww-monthly-201905-202005" width="600" height="400" style="width:600px; height: 400px;"></div><p>Source: <a href="https://gs.statcounter.com/platform-market-share/desktop-mobile-tablet">StatCounter Global Stats - Platform Comparison Market Share</a></p><script type="text/javascript" src="https://www.statcounter.com/js/fusioncharts.js"></script><script type="text/javascript" src="https://gs.statcounter.com/chart.php?desktop+mobile+tablet-comparison-ww-monthly-201905-202005&chartWidth=600"></script>
+<a href="https://gs.statcounter.com/platform-market-share/desktop-mobile-tablet">StatCounter Global Stats - Platform Comparison Market Share</a>

 <br>

 ### Breakpoints

 While there are commonly used breakpoints, there's no "boilerplate" for your best approach to identifying the size of a media query is to test your site for breakpoints.
 A breakpoint is simply a specific browser width where the layout either breaks or no longer follows the intended design.

 Another way to think about it: The design looks 'off' or just plain bad!